open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/rpc.md

 <!-- endsemconv -->

 For client-side spans `server.port` is required if the connection is IP-based and the port is available (it describes the server port they are connecting to).
-For server-side spans `client.socket..port` is optional (it describes the port the client is connecting from).
+For server-side spans `client.socket.port` is optional (it describes the port the client is connecting from).
 Furthermore, setting [net.transport][] is required for non-IP connection like named pipe bindings.

 #### Service name